ahsanzaman2489/hamilton-test/README.md

 ## Limitations
 * There is no Global search API to fetch search results , that why i added column based search
-* In detail page List of Series , Comics , Stories and Events have limited data to show against character
+* In detail page List of Series , Comics , Stories and Events have limited data to show against character , So i didnt call 4 new API's to get whole data , i just render the limited results from Character API with total count of respective list.
 * There was no design provided so i focused more on functionality rather then design.
 * No test cases added because of limited time , i can add if i get more time
 * Search is very wierd , case and word sensitive.